Beasts and Ballyhoo, The Menagerie Men of Somers by Terry Ariano, continued, page 8

 In 1849, The Elephant Hotel was once again the scene of a huge gathering of menagerie and circus

-the building, which was then attached to a wood frame annex that housed a ballroom.
-Hundreds of
+building, which was then attached to a wood frame annex that housed a ballroom.
+Hundreds of people

-people attended from the surrounding areas and as far away as New York City.
-Elegant young ladies
+attended from the surrounding areas and as far away as New York City.
+Elegant young ladies looking

-was chronicled in the New York papers as a spectacular social event where 300 couples are said to
+chronicled in the New York papers as a spectacular social event where 300 couples are said to have

 "Westchester, which may be truly styled the empire county, has been agitated to its very center for more